 design, illustration, etc.

-· Upon completion of this course the student will have conceived and created original works of art that demonstrate a skill level that is equal to a freshman college art course level.
+· Upon completion of this course the student will have conceived and created original works of art that demonstrate mastery skill level.

 · The student will initiate, define and solve challenging visual art problems independently using intellectual skills such as analysis, synthesis and evaluation.

 · Demonstrate the ability to formulate written analysis of one’s own work and explain to others the motivations of his/her work.
 Advance students will share work with others in class in critiques as well as there will be an advance student art show in the Art Gallery.

 · Evaluate the way subject matter, symbols and images are used in other students’ works as well as works by well-known artists.

 · Analyze relationships of works of art to one another in terms of history, aesthetics and culture, justifying conclusions and using them in the creation of one’s own work.

 · Reflect analytically on various interpretations as a means for understanding and critiquing works of art.